The Lye Brook Wilderness Loop is an easy weekend loop in Vermont with a few different distance options. It can be completed in 2-3 days.

 Permits: The Green Mountain Club has a caretaker at the Stratton Pond shelter and campsite, and charges overnight camping fees.
 The caretaker season is typically from Memorial Day weekend to Columbus Day weekend.

 Camping: Stratton Pond Shelter and campsite.
 Stratton Pond is the largest body of water on the Long Trail, and the most heavily used location on the AT in Vermont.
 Bear boxes at the shelter and campsite.
-Stratton View Campsite, a half mile from the Stratton Pond Shelter on the Lye Brook Trail, has a new privy in summer 2021 and a shelter is being built.
+Stratton View Shelter is a half mile from the Stratton Pond Shelter on the Lye Brook Trail.
 The North Shore Trail to the campsite has been closed.
 Privy and fire pits at the shelter and campsite.

 The William B. Douglas Shelter is in good shape considering that it’s about a mile from the nearest road, but shelter logbooks indicate it is mice-infested.
 I slept in my tent and used a bear canister.
 Privy, fire pit, no bear box.